 Please make sure that you have read these terms and conditions before completing your transaction.
 All relevant terms and conditions will be available to you on request from our customer sales representatives before you complete your transaction.

-As we act as agent this will mean that we have no contractual liability to you in respect of that charter.
+As we act as broker this will mean that we have no contractual liability to you in respect of that charter.
 If there is a problem with the boat or the boat charter then typically your contractual remedy will be against the supplier, not us.
-However, we may still be liable to you if we have been in breach of our agency services agreement (these terms), have been negligent, we have misrepresented important information or have been in breach of any other relevant law.

 To complete a transaction with one of our suppliers, you must first contact us or submit an Online Enquiry Form informing us of your boat and availability requirements.
 From then, one of our representatives will search for the right boat from our extensive list of suppliers and call you back with your options.